Free Bella: The fight to release a beluga whale from a South Korean mega mall’s aquarium | KRDO

 She added: “Although there has been no commitment from Bella or Ruby’s owners, we remain hopeful and are committed to working with South Korean authorities as soon as possible to proceed with the next steps.”

-CNN has reached back to Lotte representatives to ask for updates about the offer from Norway.
+CNN reached back to Lotte representatives to ask for updates about the offer from Norway and received a reply after initial publication.

+The company said they had requested plans for the sanctuary as well as data from the Norwegian government about site licensing and its current environmental status.

+Lotte said its release committee found “there are currently no facilities to accommodate the beluga whale in Norway and the most important – permission from Norway’s government to create a sanctuary has not even been obtained there.”

 ‘Time is running out’